ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 - If you are new to the sandbox shell, refer to [Learning the Ropes of the Hortonworks Sandbox](http://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/)
 - Memory must be at least 8GB RAM, preferably 4 processor cores, else errors may occur in third tutorial
 - For windows users, to run linux terminal commands in these tutorials, download [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash).
+- Read Table 1 to figure out some basic details about your sandbox

 **Table 1: Virtual Machine Information** <a id="table1-virtual-machine-information"></a>